caleb531/dotfiles/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-My `.bashrc` expects that your Homebrew cellar is located at `/usr/local/bin`.
+My `.bashrc` expects that your Homebrew cellar is located in `/usr/local/bin`.
+If you've already symlinked my `.bash_profile` to your home directory, then `/usr/local/bin` will already be at the front of your PATH.

 ### Install Bash 4